Best Health Insurance Options for Military Members, Veterans, and Families in 2026

 Steps to Enroll or Change Plans

-Enrolling or changing your enrollment always should begin with making sure your Defense Enrollment Eligibility Reporting System (DEERS) profile is up to date.
+Enrolling or changing your enrollment should always begin by ensuring your Defense Enrollment Eligibility Reporting System (DEERS) profile is up to date.

 3. You’re an OEF / OIF / OND Vet: Combat veterans from post-9/11 operations in Iraq and Afghanistan (Operation Enduring Freedom, Operation Iraqi Freedom, and Operation New Dawn) will get free medical care for five years after discharge.
+Veterans exposed to burn pits, Agent Orange, or other toxic substances may also qualify for expanded VA health care under the PACT Act, regardless of when they served.
 (Family members are not included in this plan.)

 Overview of VA Health Care

-Contrary to some common misconceptions, many veterans — not just combat veterans or veterans with a service-related disability — can access health care through the Department of Veterans Affairs.
+Contrary to some common misconceptions, many veterans can access VA health care in 2026 through the Department of Veterans Affairs.

-Even National Guard members and Reservists who completed a call-up by federal order, excluding training missions, can qualify for VA health coverage.
+Even National Guard members and Reservists who were called up by federal order, excluding training missions, can qualify for VA health coverage.

-Along with service requirements, the department considers household income to help determine your (and your dependents) level of coverage.
-You can start your application process here.
+Along with service requirements, the department considers household income to help determine your (and your dependents’) level of coverage.
+You can learn more about VA healthcare eligibility here.

 Bottom Line: Find A Plan To Fit Your Life